dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleRef -- Args

-The glas executable first compiles the referenced module into a value, which must be recognized as representing an application.
-Initially, [grammar-logic modules](GrammarLogicProg.md) are recognized, running the main method of the app grammar.
-The runtime will read annotations on main to manage runtime configuration options.
-The run mode annotation is especially relevant, allowing the runtime to support multiple application types.
+The glas executable first compiles the referenced module into a value.
+This value must be recognized as representing an application.
+Initially, the glas command line will only recognize the the type used in ".g" modules
 Recognized run modes include:

 * *step* - transaction loop step function.
 See [glas apps](GlasApps.md).